How Well Do Latent World Models Understand Partially Observable Safety Constraints?: How Can We Quantify Constraint Observability in Latent Spaces?

-\paranopunc{Q1: To what extent do different observation modalities capture safety-critical information?} In simulation and hardware, we compare two world models (WMs): one trained only on RGB images (\wmrgb) and one trained on both IR and RGB modalities (\wmmm).
-Each world model encodes its observations using its respective convolutional neural networks, producing three distinct embedding vectors: $e_{\text{RGB}}$ from the \wmrgb~ and $e_{\text{RGB-MM}}$ and $e_{\text{IR-MM}}$ extracted from \wmmm.
-We train four linear probes: one on top of $e_{\text{RGB}}$, $e_{\text{RGB-MM}}$, $e_{\text{IR-MM}}$, and $e_{\text{IR-MM}} \oplus e_{\text{RGB-MM}}$.
-We measure: (i) our mutual information (MI) estimate between the embedding and the safety label, normalized by $H(Y)$ to express MI as a fraction of its upper bound, (ii) standard classification accuracy of the linear probe, and (iii) balanced accuracy to account for class imbalance. \change{Note that all metrics are bounded between 0 and 1, enabling meaningful comparisons.}
+We train multimodal world models for both tasks (RGB+IR for \wax and RGB+Tactile for \rice).
+We train a linear probe on top of the encoded RGB image $e_{\text{RGB}}$, the non-RGB modality (e.g., IR or tactile) $e_{\text{aux}}$, and their composition, $e_{\text{RGB}} \oplus e_{\text{aux}}$.
+In Table~\ref{tab:mutualinf}, we report (i) our \textit{mutual information (MI) estimate} between the embedding and the safety label, normalized by its upper bound $H(Y)$, (ii) \textit{classification accuracy} of the linear probe, and (iii) \textit{balanced accuracy}.
+Note that all metrics are bounded between 0 and 1, enabling meaningful comparisons.